williamouyang/okta.github.io/_source/_docs/how-to/beta-auth-service/api-access-management-troubleshooting.md

 * OpenID scopes can be requested with custom scopes.
 For example, a request can include `openid` and a custom scope.

 * The evaluation of a policy always takes place during the initial authentication of the user (or of the client in case of client credentials flow).
-If the flow is not immediately finished, such as when a token is requested using `authorization_code` or `refresh_token` grant type, the policy is not evaluated again, and a change in the policy after the user or client is initially authenticated won't affect the continued flow.
+If the flow is not immediately finished, such as when a token is requested using `authorization_code` grant type, the policy is not evaluated again, and a change in the policy after the user or client is initially authenticated won't affect the continued flow.